 CONSERVING A PIONEERING REGENCY BUILDING TO DELIVER A WORLD CLASS ARTS VENUE

-Brighton Dome and Corn Exchange
+Brighton Dome Corn Exchange and Studio Theatre

 Working with theatre experts and skilled craftspeople, the project makes major technical and operational improvements to the Corn Exchange and to the Studio Theatre, including a brand new foyer space and café and better accessibility for performers and artists, whilst essential conservation work peels back the layers to restore hidden spaces and reveal them to the public.